 Ariel Investments is the largest minority-owned investment firm in the nation.
-For more than ten years, Ariel has been committed to financial literacy and promoting sound investments among minority communities.
+Since the firm was founded in 1983, Ariel has been committed to financial literacy and promoting sound investments among minority communities.

 The Raben Group was retained by Ariel to raise awareness about the racial and ethnic disparities that exist in retirement saving and investing, a project that involved civil rights, education, economic security, and fair labor issues.
 While the path to closing the wealth gap remains a formidable one, the work of Ariel and The Raben Group around investing and asset manager diversity continues to provide effective solutions.

 Our team developed a full advocacy campaign, incorporating outreach to congressional targets, Administration officials, corporations, municipalities, labor unions, and a range of stakeholder organizations.
 This campaign has had wide-reaching effects that continue to influence the conversation about disparities in investment today.

 To begin our campaign, we worked with the Ariel Education Initiative, the nonprofit affiliate of Ariel Investments, to secure a grant from the Rockefeller Foundation for a groundbreaking study examining the underinvestment of minorities in corporate 401(k) plans.
 The Raben Group identified leading civil rights groups and economic experts to collaborate in the study, which is the largest and most comprehensive of its kind.